purple-technology/lerna-smart-run/README.md

 Pass `--tagOnSuccess` to generate a tag from the successful execution of the smart run.
 This tag will be used on the following execution.

+Pass `--deleteTagOnSuccess` to delete the previous tag on the successful execution of the smart run.
+If there was no previous tag this has no effect.

 Since command is mostly just a wrapper, see https://www.npmjs.com/package/@lerna/filter-options for more available flags.